 Instructions

 - Add the pasta to the same boiling water and cook according to package directions.
-Drain and rinse.
+Drain and rinse.12 ounces rotini pasta

 - While the pasta cooks, mix the dressing.
-Add the oil, mustard, and lemon juice to a mason jar.
-Shake until fully combined.
-Season to taste with salt and pepper.
+Add the oil, mustard, and lemon juice to a mason jar or bowl.
+Shake or whisk until fully combined.
+Season to taste with salt and pepper.½ cup olive oil, 2 tablespoon deli-style mustard, 2 large lemons, salt and pepper

 Notes